bbauska/meta-react-basics/README.md

 3. The value of the checkbox seems to be state since it changes over time and can't be computed from anything.

-4. The filtered list of products **isn't state because it can be computed** by taking the original list of products and filtering it according to the search text and value of the checkbox.
+4. The filtered list of products <b>isn't state because it can be computed</b> by taking the original list of products and filtering it according to the search text and value of the checkbox.

 This means only the search text and the value of the checkbox are state!